kajalmthakare/Power-BI-Project-/README.md

-This repository contains Power BI dashboards designed to demonstrate data cleaning, visualization and analytical capabilities using real-world datasets. each project focuses on a diffrent domain and includes data preparation  using exce;, transformation in Power BI and final dashboard creation.
+This repository contains Power BI dashboards designed to demonstrate data cleaning, visualization and analytical capabilities using real-world datasets. each project focuses on a diffrent domain and includes data preparation  using excel, transformation in Power BI and final dashboard creation.